-This project faced significant site constraints due to its proximity to important Network Rail assets, including an embankment and two London Underground lines with adjacent platform tunnels.
+This landmark development comprises two 23-storey high-rise towers surrounded by lower-rise buildings of up to 13 storeys, all constructed over a new single-level basement.
+Located adjacent to Finsbury Park Station, the project faced significant engineering and logistical challenges due to its proximity to critical Network Rail assets, including an embankment and two London Underground lines with platform tunnels nearby.

-Before planning commenced, Walsh prepared the extensive āApproval in Principleā documentation, commonly referred to as Form 1.
-We successfully addressed 118 comments from Network Rail to secure the necessary approvals, thus providing confidence to the project funders.
+Walsh was appointed early in the project, preparing the extensive āApproval in Principleā documentation (Form 1) before planning commenced.
+We successfully addressed 118 comments from Network Rail, securing the necessary approvals and providing confidence to project funders.

-The development had a substantial interface with Finsbury Park station, which serves as an interchange between overground and underground rail services.
-The work involved removing old foot tunnels and an earth embankment, as well as creating a new station entrance and two new foot tunnel portals.
+The development had a substantial interface with Finsbury Park Station, a key interchange for overground and underground services.
+Works included the removal of old foot tunnels and an earth embankment, and the creation of a new station entrance and two new foot tunnel portals, all requiring meticulous coordination with Network Rail and TfL.

-Another major challenge was a significant sewer running through part of the site.
-Walsh devised an innovative solution to obtain buildover consent and a diversion agreement, allowing Thames Water access beneath the site without physically entering it.
+A major challenge was a significant sewer running through the site.
+Walsh devised a creative solution to secure build-over consent and a diversion agreement, allowing Thames Water access beneath the site without physical entry, preserving operational continuity and minimising disruption.

 Read more